The maintenance of our roads, footways and highway infrastructure elements, such as bridges and traffic signals, is predominantly funded by:

 Yellow noticeboards located in streets where work is due to take place will tell you the exact date work is due to start.
 All dates are subject to change due to weather conditions and to allow our contractors the flexibility to respond to any unforeseen circumstances.

-Get in touch if you wish to make an enquiry about a road or pavement.
+Please get in touch if you wish to make an enquiry about a road or pavement.